gitextensions/gitextensions/README.md

   </tr>
 </table>

-### How to build
+### Build instructions

-The solution can be build from Visual Studio.
+The solution can be built from Visual Studio.
 It is technically possible to build from a command line using `MSBuild` but it is not as refined as v3.

 </details>